Health & Safety

 With the 2021-2022 school year approaching, Montessori Learning Center is in preparation for another successful academic year.
 We also want to assure you that the health and safety of our students and staff remain our number one priority.
 When the spread of COVID-19 shifted our learning experience from on campus to online, our teachers and staff rose to the occasion to provide our students with the best distance learning and commencement of the school year that we could.
 I commend our teachers for working so hard to complete the year with excellence and optimism.
 I also commend our students and parents for their resiliency and support.

-As we prepare for a return to on-campus learning, we have put an emphasis on the health of our students and staff by implementing a COVID Response Committee.
+We have put an emphasis on the health of our students and staff by implementing a COVID Response Committee.
 The committee, which is composed of both staff and parents, will remain steadfast in making sure we are up to date on information regarding the virus and it’s spread, and will maintain a response plan of action that is best for the safety of our school.
 The MLC COVID Response Committee will work closely with the Okaloosa County Health Department, local physicians, and government officials to make sure we are putting our best foot forward where our plan of action and protocol are concerned.
 Our protocol is outlined below.
 It is important to allow flexibility, as we have seen how quickly information changes regarding the virus.
 You will be notified of any changes to our protocol or this document.

-f.
+b.
 Bathrooms and handles will be sanitized throughout the day.

 2. Students and Staff